The all-encompassing guide to cyber resilience

 What is a cyber resilience framework?

-A cyber resilience framework is a strategy that helps organizations prepare for incoming cyber attacks and protect infrastructure, data, and information systems.
+A cyber resilience framework is a strategy that helps organizations prepare for incoming cyberattacks and protect infrastructure, data, and information systems.
+There is more than one model for a framework—it is recommended that organizations explore frameworks that best suit their cybersecurity needs.
 For example, the National Institute of Standards and Technology (NIST) offers a helpful cyber resiliency engineering framework for building secure IT systems.
-Additionally, there’s also a cyber resilience model that the UK’s IT Governance recommends.
+Additionally, there’s a cyber resilience model that the UK’s IT Governance recommends.

 These frameworks include recommendations covering high-level aspects of cyber resilience throughout the cybersecurity lifecycle: